holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Schedule Backups

-Relying on scheduled backups that do not exist or have in some way failed.
+There is risk in relying on scheduled backups that do not exist or have in some way failed.
 Make sure you test your backups routinely.
 What you use to backup will obviously depend on where you are operating and what you are trying to backup.
 For example, if you are backing up Docker containers, just get those Dockerfiles in source control.
 If you are backing up VPSs locally, use your preferred infrastructure management tool, such as [Terraform](http://www.se-radio.net/2017/04/se-radio-episode-289-james-turnbull-on-declarative-programming-with-terraform/).
-If you are in the cloud, your provider will almost certainly have a tool for this.
+If you are in the Cloud, your provider will almost certainly have a tool for this.

 ### Host Firewall

-Personally I prefer not to rely on firewalls, once you have removed any surplus services and hardened what is left, firewalls do not provide a lot of benefit.
+Personally, I prefer not to rely on firewalls, once you have removed any surplus services and hardened what is left, firewalls do not provide a lot of benefit.
 I recommend not relying on them, but instead making your system(s) hard enough so that you do not require a firewall.
 Then if you decide to add one, they will be just another layer of defence.
-Dependence on firewalls often produce a single point of failure and a false sense of security, as to much trust is placed in them to protect weak and vulnerable services and communications that should instead be hardened themselves.
+Dependence on firewalls often produce a single point of failure and a false sense of security, as too much trust is placed in them to protect weak and vulnerable services and communications that should instead be hardened.

 ## 5. SSM Costs and Trade-offs {#vps-costs-and-trade-offs}